stephenbelyea/F1yForms/README.md

 ### F1yForm ###
 Top-level component.
 Wrap your fields in this fella.
+For the `styling` property, use "plain" (no styling), "simple" or "slick".

 ```
 <F1yForm
   submit={func = () => null}
+  styling={str = 'simple'}
 >
  ...
 </F1yForm>